rln71/AZ-400-Designing-and-Implementing-Microsoft-DevOps-solutions/Documentos/lab12/lab12.md

 1. In the Visual Studio window, switch to the **Git Changes** pane, in the **Enter a message** textbox, type **Integated LaunchDarkly #<work\_item\_ID>**, where **<work\_item\_ID>** represents the ID you noted earlier, click the down-pointing arrow head next to the **Commit All** button, and, in the dropdown list, click **Commit All and Push**.

-   Si hiciera cambios más adelante tendría que pulsar en el botón Push ya que el combobox estará desactivado.
+   Si hiciera cambios más adelante para otras versiones, tendría que pulsar en el botón **Push** ya que el combobox estará desactivado.
+(No es así; el combobox para el Commit All se activa si cambio algo en el código aunque sea un espacio en blanco).

    ![](images/lab12_21.png)